-For the children who are waiting to receive funding, their fees are £16.00 per session.
+For the children who are waiting to receive funding, their fees are £17.00 per session.
 Fees are still payable if a child is ill or takes holidays during term time.

-We ask you to put weekly fees into an envelope marked with child's name and give them to a member of staff.
+We ask you to put weekly fees into an envelope marked with child's name and give them to a member of staff or pay by bank transfer (Please ask for our bank details).
 NO BAD DEBTS ARE TO BE INCURRED